-You deserve quality care that's personalized to meet your individual needs, and at the office of Family Dentists, PA, you can rest assured your smile is in the best of hands.
+You deserve quality care that's personalized to meet your individual needs, and at the office of Dental Aesthetics, you can rest assured your smile is in the best of hands.
 We deliver precise and gentle care, keeping you informed and relaxed throughout your procedure.
 If your tooth needs to be replaced, we'll discuss your best options, including dentures, fixed bridges, and dental implants.
 As the most advanced method of tooth replacement available, dental implants come the closest to replicating the look, feel, and function of a natural smile.

 The most common reasons for tooth loss include advanced periodontal disease, extensive tooth decay, and facial trauma.
 According to statistics, gum disease is responsible for close to 70% of tooth loss in adults.
 Although less frequent than the preceding three reasons, it should also be noted that specific diseases, drugs, smoking, and poor nutrition contribute to the risk of tooth loss.

 The Centers for Disease Control and Prevention report that in the United States, an average of 12 teeth (including the wisdom teeth) are lost by the age of 50.
 Also, 26% of adults between 65 and 74 years of age have lost all their teeth.